Your browser is out-of-date!

 Update your browser to view this website correctly.
 Update my browser now

-Fray Book Award
+Robert Motherwell Book Award 2018

 The winner of the 2018 Robert Motherwell Book Award is FRAY: Art and Textile Politics (The University of Chicago Press) by Julia Bryan-Wilson.
 The award carries a prize of $10,000.